Slavery in medieval Europe: Slavery in Iberia

-Slavery in Al-Andalus
+Islamic Iberia

 An early economic pillar of the Islamic empire in Iberia (Al-Andalus) during the eighth century was the slave trade.
-Due to manumission being a form of piety under Islamic law, slavery in Muslim Spain couldn’t maintain the same level of auto-reproduction as societies with older slave populations.
+Due to manumission being a form of piety under Islamic law, slavery in Muslim Spain could not maintain the same level of auto-reproduction as societies with older slave populations.
 Therefore, Al-Andalus relied on trade systems as an external means of replenishing the supply of enslaved people.
 Forming relations between the Umayyads, Khārijites and 'Abbāsids, the flow of trafficked people from the main routes of the Sahara towards Al-Andalus served as a highly lucrative trade configuration.
 The archaeological evidence of human trafficking and proliferation of early trade in this case follows numismatics and materiality of text.
 This monetary structure of consistent gold influx proved to be a tenet in the development of Islamic commerce.
 In this regard, the slave trade outperformed and was the most commercially successful venture for maximizing capital.
 This major change in the form of numismatics serves as a paradigm shift from the previous Visigothic economic arrangement.
 Additionally, it demonstrates profound change from one regional entity to another, the direct transfer of people and pure coinage from one religiously similar semi-autonomous province to another.

 The medieval Iberian Peninsula was the scene of episodic warfare among Muslims and Christians (although sometimes Muslims and Christians were allies).
 Periodic raiding expeditions were sent from Al-Andalus to ravage the Christian Iberian kingdoms, bringing back booty and people.
 For example, in a raid on Lisbon in 1189 the Almohad caliph Yaqub al-Mansur took 3,000 female and child captives, and his governor of Córdoba took 3,000 Christian slaves in a subsequent attack upon Silves in 1191; an offensive by Alfonso VIII of Castile in 1182 brought him over two-thousand Muslim slaves.
-These raiding expeditions also included the Sa’ifa (summer) incursions, a tradition produced during the Amir reign of Cordoba.
-In addition to acquiring wealth, some of these Sa’ifa raids sought to bring mostly male captives, often eunuchs, back to Al-Andalus.
+These raiding expeditions also included the Sa'ifa (summer) incursions, a tradition produced during the Amir reign of Cordoba.
+In addition to acquiring wealth, some of these Sa'ifa raids sought to bring mostly male captives, often eunuchs, back to Al-Andalus.
 They were generically referred to as Saqaliba, the Arab word for Slavs.
-Slavs’ status as the most common group in the slave trade by the tenth century led to the development of the word “slave.”
+Slavs' status as the most common group in the slave trade by the tenth century led to the development of the word "slave".
 The Saqaliba were mostly assigned to palaces as guards, concubines, and eunuchs, although they were sometimes privately owned.
 Along with Christians and Slavs, Sub-Saharan Africans were also held as slaves, brought back from the caravan trade in the Sahara.
 Slaves in Islamic lands were generally used for domestic, military, and administrative purposes, rarely used for agriculture or large-scale manufacturing.
 Christians living in Al-Andalus were not allowed to hold authority over Muslims, but they were permitted to hold non-Muslim slaves.